nokello2002/Python-Class/README.md

 -	Able to list the contacts as a string and not as a dictionary
 -	Able to search the contacts
 -	Cannot delete or update the dictionary

+Assignment #8
+Working as expected by pulling the sheng list from Github then able to update locally on the file stored in my computer